We are aware of missing faculty photos in the directory and catalog and will be updating them shortly. Thank you for your patience.

 In the fall and winter our creative practice will focus on Bauhaus-style design and materials experimentation, with color experiments, paper sculpture, and drawing, as well as handmade and cameraless approaches to photography and film, supported by both foundational work in philosophy and art history and the development of those critical and creative research skills needed for spring project work.
 In the spring, we will turn to the contemporary art world and late 20 th century-contemporary film.
 Each student will develop an individual line of research, reading, and creative production, resulting in a substantial interdisciplinary project, supported by their participation in small self-organizing groups.
 The program will go on at least one retreat, and one to two field trips to museums, galleries, and films each quarter.

-humanities, visual and media art, cultural studies, education and communication.
+This offering will prepare you for careers and advanced study in: humanities, visual and media art, cultural studies, education and communication.